elementor/elementor-developers-docs/src/widgets/widget-inner-wrapper.md

 </div>
 ```

-By default, Elementor uses the unoptimized markup for backward compatibility.
+By default, Elementor uses the unoptimized markup for backwards compatibility.

 ## Examples